omidarmat/webDevNotes/html-css/html-css.md

   border: 5px solid #1098ad;
 }
 ```

+> The border property can simply be set to `none` in case you don't want any borders around the element.

 CSS `border` property is a shorthand property for multiple other CSS properties that can define the width, the style, and the color of the border separately.
 But we usually go with the shorthand version.